HarbhagwanDhaliwal/Link/README.md

 ## Step 2: Get the API Key and Discord Token

-You will need two API keys to run this bot:
+You will need API key and Discord Token to run this bot:

 1. **Chainbase API Key**: Used to fetch data from Chainbase.
    - [Create a Chainbase account and get your API key](https://console.chainbase.com/).